Secretary of Public Safety and Homeland Security

 In his current role, Mr. Talmadge supervises a staff focused on the development of new initiatives and policies within critical infrastructure protection, cyber security, homeland security, and public safety communications interoperability.

 Throughout his career in the Virginia National Guard, Shawn held a number of leadership roles including Battalion Commander, Executive Officer, Chief of Joint Operations, and Deputy Commander of the CBRNE Enhanced Response Force Package (CERFP).
 He led a number of initiatives including the development of CERFP training standards and doctrine, established standardized response task forces to speed response to domestic emergencies, the development of less than lethal technologies, and managed counter UAS and detection operations.
 His awards include the General Douglas MacArthur Leadership Award for recognition as the top company grade officer in the US Army, the Bronze Star Medal, the Meritorious Service Medal (3rd award), the Purple Heart and others.
-After two deployments to the Middle East, Shawn continues his service in the Virginia National Guard as an Operations Officer at Fort Pickett.
+After two deployments to the Middle East, Shawn continues his service in the Virginia National Guard as the Operations Officer at Fort Pickett.

 Previously, Mr. Talmadge was appointed as Virginia's first Director of the Homeland Security and Resilience Staff Group under Governor McAuliffe's administration where he re-established the Statewide Interoperability Executive Committee, led the state's FirstNet evaluation process resulting in Virginia being the first to opt-in to the nationwide wireless network dedicated to public safety users, and established a variety of new critical infrastructure and cyber security initiatives designed to bolster the resilience of Virginia.